DataSF/draft-publishing-standards/demographics/race-and-ethnicity/city-and-county-of-san-francisco/san-francisco-recommended-standard.md

  5. Middle Eastern or North African
  6. Native Hawaiian or Other Pacific Islander
  7. American Indian or Alaska Native
+4. **Exception to 3.** If an option for multi-race exists, map multi-selections to that option.

 ## Definitions